Welcome to the last week of home learning.

 We are passionate about learning.

-From June 2nd 2020, Delaware Primary (and as hub for Gunnislake Primary) is open only for children of key workers, vulnerable groups and Year 6 children.
-We will update parents and carers regularly as the situation changes.
+From June 15th 2020, Delaware Primary (and as hub for Gunnislake Primary) is open only for children of key workers, vulnerable groups, Year 6, Year 1 and Reception children.
+From 29th June we will be welcoming back Y5 pupils for 3 days a week.

 © 2020 Bridge Schools trust is a company limited by guarantee, registered in England and Wales.
 Registration number 7736425.
 It is an exempt charity.